BORDER, it’s an easy fix.

 Arizona/Mexican Border problem… Even open border Libertarians can agree with this one.

-First off, the fence is a safety issue because of bad people coming into America, and for basic control of the population who will come in and take public assistance for Americans –which, by all intensive purposes– is only for people who’ve paid into the system and children of those people.
 The Border Patrol itself says a fence will not keep out those who REALLY want to come into America, but it’s easier to monitor….
 Other than “Area 51 styled observation, which has worked for decades” I have a better idea where Arizona profits instead of pays out with Arizona tax payer money (the feds won’t cough up more cash for Arizona.)

 There are two ways to build an actual fence and with the cost is so high from these government contractors, neither “official” method will ever happen.